oasis-tcs/idpf-specification/idpf_specification.md

   These Descriptor queues are often used in pairs, with one queue used in the Host-to-Device direction, and the other in Device-To-Host direction.
 * **Descriptor Queue**: A descriptor Queue is a Memory region whose length is some multiple of the size of the relevant Descriptors it is meant to hold.
 (As noted above, Descriptors are data-structures containing pointers to Data-buffers + additional flags and meta-data used in processing that data).

-  A Descriptor queue is an in-memory ring-queue shared between the SW and the Device’s HW.
-It starts at a memory location pointed at by the relevant BASE pointer, and uses two additional pointers, called HEAD and TAIL to coordinate usage (see Figure 2).<br/>HW “owns” the Queue entries from HEAD to TAIL-1.
-It will next process the descriptor pointed to by “head” and will process items from the queue going forward until it processes the item at location TAIL-1; When HW is done with the 1st descriptor in the range it “owns”, it advances HEAD thus moving that Descriptor into the “for SW processing” part of the Queue.
+  A Descriptor queue is an in-memory ring-queue shared between the SW and the Device.
+It starts at a memory location pointed at by the relevant BASE pointer, and uses two additional pointers, called HEAD and TAIL to coordinate usage (see Figure 2).<br/>Device “owns” the Queue entries from HEAD to TAIL-1.
+It will next process the descriptor pointed to by “head” and will process items from the queue going forward until it processes the item at location TAIL-1; When Device is done with the 1st descriptor in the range it “owns”, it advances HEAD thus moving that Descriptor into the “for SW processing” part of the Queue.

-  SW “owns” the descriptors outside the range the HW owns.
-When SW adds a Descriptor to the Queue it will place it where TAIL points, and then advance TAIL to the next location, thus making the just-added descriptor part of the range available for HW processing.
+  SW “owns” the descriptors outside the range the Device owns.
+When SW adds a Descriptor to the Queue it will place it where TAIL points, and then advance TAIL to the next location, thus making the just-added descriptor part of the range available for Device processing.
 When TAIL reaches the maximum length of the queue it wraps around.

 ![Figure 2: Descriptor Queue Overview](Diagrams/descriptor_queue_overview.svg)